 Calkins H, Brugada J, Packer DL, Cappato R, Chen SA, Crijns HJ, et al. (HRS/EHRA/ECAS expert consensus statement on catheter and surgical ablation of atrial fibrillation: recommendations for personnel, policy, procedures and follow-up.
 A report of the Heart Rhythm Society (HRS) Task Force on catheter and surgical ablation of atrial fibrillation.
 Heart Rhythm.
 2007:4(6):816-61.

 Miller JM, Zipes DP.
 Therapy for cardiac arrhythmias.
 In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 33.
+Philadelphia, PA: Saunders Elsevier; 2007:chap 33.

 Review Date: 10/8/2012

-Reviewed By: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by A.D.A.M.
+Reviewed By: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, and Stephanie Slon.